syncfusion/flutter-widgets/packages/syncfusion_flutter_datepicker/README.md

 The Flutter Date Range Picker is a lightweight widget that allows users to easily select a single date, multiple dates, or a range of dates.
 Date Picker provides month, year, decade, and century view options to quickly navigate to the desired date.
 It supports minimum, maximum, blackout and disabled dates to restrict date selection.

 **Disclaimer**: This is a commercial package.
-To use this package, you need to have either a Syncfusion commercial license or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
+To use this package, you need to have either a Syncfusion<sup>&reg;</sup> commercial license or [Free Syncfusion<sup>&reg;</sup> Community license](https://www.syncfusion.com/products/communitylicense).
 For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

 ## Table of contents